 In 2020, the Company was the first United Way corporate partner in Canada to commit to a \$5.2 million multi-year donation to help communities and healthcare systems with their response to the COVID-19 pandemic.
-The Company committed to donate \$4.0 million over three years (2020-2022) to the United Way's network of agencies in Durham, Halton, Hamilton, Peel, Toronto and York to support recovery in four key areas vital to every community: food security, isolated seniors, employment and income security and mental health, of which \$1.3 million was donated in 2020.
-The Company's second year commitment will be paid during the second half of 2021.
+The Company committed to donate \$4.0 million over three years (2020-2022) to the United Way's network of agencies in Durham, Halton, Hamilton, Peel, Toronto and York to support recovery in four key areas vital to every community: food security, isolated seniors, employment and income security and mental health.
+In 2021, 407 ETR will be giving \$1 million to United Way agencies as part of this commitment.